RackHD/docs/docs/monorail/examples/create-zerotouch-graph.rst

 ### Adding EOS Images

-Move any EOS images you would like to use into /var/renasar/renasar-http/static/http/common/
+Move any EOS images you would like to use into <on-http directory>/static/http/common/

 In your task options, reference the EOS image name along with the common directory, e.g. eosImage: common/<eosImageName>